MrQuadBit/ledger/README.md

   - Execute the helper of ledger.py
      - > ./ledger.py -h
 ## Documentation
+Double-entry accounting is a standard bookkeeping approach where in every transaction at least 2 accounts are involve.

+A transaction in ledger look lie [this](https://www.ledger-cli.org/3.0/doc/ledger3.html#The-Most-Basic-Entry)

+All this information have been specified in a file written in plain text (the extension is irrelevant to have more compatibility but for having a better order you can use .ledger extensions)

+This file in ledger is refered as Journal and this is its syntax:

+Date Description
+- Account:SubCategory Commodity Amount

 **Commands**
 - **print**
   - Display all transactions inside the file given as Input